Douglas Ross (Scottish politician): Football referee

 A qualified football official, Ross is a top-level assistant referee in his spare time.
 He was one of the officials for the 2015 Scottish Cup Final, assisting Willie Collum, and the 2018 Scottish Cup Final, assisting Kevin Clancy.
 He has run the line in several editions of Scotland's biggest club fixture, the Old Firm Derby, and has been involved in continental UEFA Champions League and UEFA Europa League ties and international FIFA World Cup and UEFA European Championship qualifiers.
-He continued his refereeing career after being elected to the Scottish Parliament, and the UK Parliament.
+He continued his refereeing career after being elected to the Scottish Parliament and also officiated matches whilst an MP in the UK House of Commons.

 In the House of Commons Register of Members' Interests, Ross declared earnings of more than £2,700 in August and September 2017 for his work as an assistant referee.
 In October of that year, Ross told the football authorities that he would no longer accept refereeing appointments during the week while the UK Parliament is sitting.
-By December 2017 his declared income from 20 domestic and international games since becoming an MP was more than £11,000.
+By December 2017, his declared income from 20 domestic and international games since becoming an MP was more than £11,000.

 In December 2018, BBC Sport reported that Ross had reduced the number of refereeing appointments due to his work commitments as an MP.
 At this time, he also argued that the Scottish Football Association should not appoint fully professional referees.

 In August 2020, Ross apologised for not attending a VJ Day event as a result of previously agreeing to officiate at a Scottish Premiership game between Kilmarnock and St Johnstone.
 Ross said he would donate his match fee to the charity Help for Heroes.
 In October 2020, he was a linesman at Wembley for England's 3–0 friendly win against Wales.

 In November 2020, FIFA were asked to investigate a complaint by a member of the Scottish Football Supporters Association that a Conservative Party leaflet distributed to homes in Scotland included a photograph of Ross as a match official.

 Ross stopped officiating games in January 2021 due to injury.
 He resumed his refereeing career in July 2022, while both Holyrood and Westminster were in recess.

 Personal life

-Ross married his wife, Krystle, in 2015.
+Ross married Krystle in 2015.
 They have two sons, one who was born in 2019, and another in 2021.